 Using the latest security technologies to close IT vulnerabilities

-Putting a stop to hackers in 2022 requires management of access authorisation backed up with passwordless authentication.
+Putting a stop to hackers in 2022 requires access authorisation management backed up with passwordless authentication.
 The solution is customer identity and access management, and it provides a full overview of each user.
 Two or more factors of the user are queried for this purpose.
 In addition to the traditional password, there are options such as smartphones and biometric factors in the form of fingerprint or iris scans.
 This combination ensures that cybercriminals, who generally only know the password, are identified early and blocked from gaining access.
-What provides added security convenience for users on the one hand also optimises the digital infrastructure and management of users for companies on the other.
+On the one hand, what provides added security convenience for users also optimises the digital infrastructure and management of users for companies.